netixc/RealtimeVoiceClient/README.md

 A real-time voice chat client for OpenAI Realtime API with state-of-the-art deep learning echo cancellation using DTLN-aec.

+This client is designed to work with the [RealtimeVoiceChat](https://github.com/netixc/RealtimeVoiceChat) backend server.

 ## Features

 - 🎙️ **Real-time voice conversation** with AI assistant